 A. Playoff Player Participation Rules.
 The player participation rules set forth in II.A. shall continue to apply in the playoffs (i.e. - all players must sit out once before any player sits out twice).
 The rules relating to position assignment, rotation and skill positions are modified as set forth herein.
 Except in the event of a tie-breaker, a player cannot play a specific skill position (QB, RB, WR) for more than one half of a game (teams utilize two RB's in 8-player lineup divisions, there is no WR, and thus a player can only play the RB position once).
 While a player cannot play the same skill position throughout the game, he or she can play two different skill position throughout the game.
 Teams are permitted to follow the same rotation of players throughout the playoffs.
 The Player Rotation Forms must be exchanged with the Head Coaches as well as the Field Commissioner.
 Once this form has been exchanged no changes will be allowed for that game.
-All players must play a minimum of one half on Offense and one-half on Defense.
+All players must play a minimum of one half on Offense and one half on Defense.

 B. Special Teams.
 Each team must designate if the Offense or the Defense will be the Kick Off or Kick Off Return team.
 There will be no substitutions allowed on any Special teams.
 The Punting Team will be the Offense on the field and the Punt Return Team will be the Defense on the field.
-In the playoffs, the punter may be chosen from any of the offensive players.